RayBB/openlibrary-docs/2_Developers/Git-Cheat-Sheet.md

 If you decide you want to cancel the rebase, delete everything, and then save.
 That tells `git` to do nothing.

 To continue with the rebase, save the file. `git` will then replay all the instructions/commits in that file.
 If there is a conflict, it will pause to let you fix them.
 See [Resolving rebase conflicts](#resolving-rebase-conflicts).

-## Resolving Rebase Conflicts

-Sometimes when you `rebase` your branch, you will get conflicts!
-This happens when the master branch edited some of the same lines that your branch has edited, and `git` can't determine which changes to use.
-So it asks you to decide :)

-If it hits a conflict during the rebase, it will stop, and let you fix it.
-I find fixing conflicts in VS Code to work well.
-In VS Code, open up the Source Control panel (Ctrl-Shift-G).
-Conflicts will be shown in red at the top with a "C" next to them.
-Click on the file to find and resolve the conflicts.
-Once you've resolved them all, press the "+" button next to the file in the source control panel; this is the same as running `git add FILE`.
-Once you've resolved all the conflicts, run `git rebase --continue` to continue the rebase.

-If the conflicts look too much, and you want to abandon the rebase and go back to where your code was before, run `git rebase --abort`.

 ## Pre-commit and the GitHub CI
 To automatically ensure that certain formatting practices are maintained throughout the codebase, and that any incoming pull requests pass a set of requisite JavaScript and Python checks, Open Library uses GitHub's Continuous Integration (CI) Server with a set of [`pre-commit` hooks](https://pre-commit.com/) to run a series of automated checks on incoming PRs.